 We had already decided where the videos were going to be uploaded.
 We’d use Vimeo Plus to embed videos into our website and upload them to YouTube as the size of the audience there is too hard to ignore.
 After posting a few videos on Vimeo we realised we would need to upgrade to the business package in order to use the service as a commercial publisher.
 The costs involved were much higher so we looked for an alternative, Wistia looked good and we signed up for an account.
 (This was at the time when Vimeo had not released their new, excellent value PRO accounts).

 Wistia provides good video stats and more recently has a system to customise the video player style.
-We also spent some time setting up and customising our YouTube Channel.
+We also spent some time customising our YouTube Channel.

 Refining the set up